proudh/ismp-1/README.md

 `docker-compose run --rm frontend bash`

 ## Contributing
-* We will work with a fork-PR model.
-Please fork this repo and make your local edits, then submit a PR to get the changes merged
 * Please try to write tests for your work.
-Be sure to run `make test` to confirm that your contributions are functional
+Be sure to run `make test` to confirm that your contributions are functional.